 duvo clarity facets <process-id> --json when an AI assistant needs a compact structured input before deciding which deeper command to call next.

-doctor checks authentication, API reachability, available read-only commands, and optional process-level context health.
+doctor checks authentication, API reachability, available commands, and optional process-level context health.

-tools lists the read-only Clarity tool map used by the CLI.
-It is useful when an assistant needs to decide which duvo clarity command can answer a question.
-Generation, promotion, revert, assignment, postprocessing, and automation-build actions are not exposed through this read-only CLI surface.
+tools lists the Clarity tool map used by the CLI, including each command and the underlying public API endpoint.
+It is useful when an assistant needs to decide which duvo clarity command can answer a question or perform a write.

 Legacy v1 processes